navisens/iOS-app-helloworld/README.md

 run ```pod install``` from the project folder to install necessary dependencies

-# Getting Started

-Open a new project in xcode and navigate to the project folder.

 ## What it does
 This project builds and runs a bare bones implementation of our SDK core.